dhh1128/canonical-quoted-text/README.md

 4. Normalize punctuation.
 This eliminates differences that are hard to see, that might be introduced by autocorrect in editors, or that are attributable to the preference of a typist.
    1. Replace all characters in the Unicode dash punctuation category (Pd); see [this list](https://unicodeplus.com/category/Pd) with the more conventional ASCII hyphen `-` (`U+002D`).
    2. Replace any runs of multiple hyphens with a single hyphen.
-   3. Convert some CJK characters (from Unicode's CJK Symbols and Punctuation block from the fullwidth half of the CJK halfwidth and fullwidth Forms block) into their ASCII equivalents:
+   3. Convert some CJK characters (from Unicode's CJK Symbols and Punctuation block from the fullwidth half of the CJK Halfwidth and Fullwidth Forms block) into their ASCII equivalents:

        CJK character | codepoint | ASCII equivalent
        --- |---------------| ---